judgej/jquery-maxsubmit/README.md

 dialog.
 You can target specific forms with different settings if you wish.

 The server limit (1000 in this case) needs to be passed into the script above.
-This can be found with a simple function like this:
+This can be found with a simple PHP function like this:

     /**
      * Get the submission limit.